CrispyTwilight/labyrinth-of-shadows/README.md

 - `fighting`: Handles the fighting mechanics of the game.
 It checks the character selected and the round number to determine the type of enemy to fight.
 It also handles the victory and defeat scenarios.

 ### labryinth-of-shadows.cpp
-- The main function of a program.
+- The main function of the program.
 It seeds the random number generator, creates an instance of the GameManager class, calls the processMainMenu method on the GameManager instance, and then ends the program.

 ## Hunter Kauffman
 ### Dice.h: